Chart Color Schemes

 Population growth drivers in Quakers Hill are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Quakers Hill's population was approximately 26,379 as of November 2025.
-This figure reflects a growth of 1,709 people since the 2021 Census, which reported a population of 24,670.
-The increase is inferred from an estimated resident population of 25,955 in June 2024 and an additional 197 validated new addresses since the Census date.
-This results in a population density ratio of 3,395 persons per square kilometer, placing Quakers Hill in the upper quartile compared to national locations assessed by AreaSearch.
-The area's growth rate of 6.9% since the 2021 census exceeded the state average of 6.7%, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 60.7% of overall population gains during recent periods, driving primary population growth.
+Quakers Hill's population is 26,379 as of November 2025.
+This reflects an increase of 1,709 people since the 2021 Census, which reported a population of 24,670.
+The change was inferred from ABS estimated resident population of 25,955 in June 2024 and additional validated new addresses since then.
+This results in a density ratio of 3,395 persons per square kilometer, placing Quakers Hill in the upper quartile nationally according to AreaSearch's assessment.
+The growth rate of 6.9% since the 2021 Census exceeded the state average of 6.7%.
+Overseas migration contributed approximately 60.7% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Examining future population trends, Quakers Hill is expected to increase by approximately 3,160 persons to 2041 based on the latest annual ERP population numbers.
-This reflects an overall increase of 10.4% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where applicable, released in 2022 with a base year of 2021.
+Future population trends indicate an increase just below the median statistical areas nationally by 2041, with Quakers Hill expected to increase by 3,160 persons, reflecting a total increase of 10.4% over the 17 years.

 Frequently Asked Questions - Population